Aliases for USP28 Gene

 USP28 (Ubiquitin Specific Peptidase 28) is a Protein Coding gene.
-Among its related pathways are Protein Stability and Ubiquitin-Proteasome Dependent Proteolysis.
-GO annotations related to this gene include ubiquitin thiolesterase activity and ubiquitin-specific protease activity.
+Diseases associated with USP28 include Colorectal Cancer.
+Among its related pathways are Deubiquitination and Ubiquitin-Proteasome Dependent Proteolysis.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and thiol-dependent ubiquitin-specific protease activity.
 An important paralog of this gene is USP25.